Bachelor of Arts/Bachelor of Laws

 • administrative law.

 Deakin’s Bachelor of Arts allows you to explore meaningful ideas that matter to you, preparing you to make a positive impact on the world around you.
-Complement your legal studies and design your own learning by combining specific majors and minors – from international relations and journalism.
+Complement your legal studies and design your own learning by combining specific majors and minors – from international relations to journalism.
 Or choose to pursue your interests with specialisation options from design thinking and performing arts, strategic advertising and history to sport journalism and web design.

 Our hands-on experiential learning gives you the critical skills to make an impact and curate a future career you love.